sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### Workload Node Placement

-By default, logging components are deployed to cluster nodes that do **not** have `workload.sas.com/class` taints.
+SAS Viya is deployed using a workload node placement strategy, which uses the `workload.sas.com/class` taint to optimize the placement of its components on Kubernetes nodes.
+By default, the logging components do **not** participate in the workload node placement strategy.
+This is the recommended approach, because it enables the logging components to function even if `workload.sas.com/class`-tainted nodes are scaled to zero (in other words, are shut down).
+Therefore, by default, most of the logging components are deployed to cluster nodes that do not have `workload.sas.com/class` taints.
 On Microsoft Azure, this results in pods being deployed on nodes in the `system` nodepool.
-This is the recommended deployment, because it enables logging components to continue to function even if `workload.sas.com/class`-tainted nodes are scaled to zero.

 To deploy the logging components so that they participate in the SAS Viya workload node placement strategy rather than use this recommended deployment, set `NODE_PLACEMENT_ENABLE` to `true` in `$USER_DIR/logging/user.env`.